What's the difference between Full and Professional Membership?

 What happens after I become a member?

-You will receive email confirmation and Professional and Associate members will also receive their Membership Certificate.
-If a Professional member, you will then be entitled to use the letters PMCDANZ after your name.
-You should also receive contact from your Branch Chairperson welcoming you to the Association and inviting you to future Branch meetings.
+You will receive email confirmation of your membership.
+Full and Professional members will also receive their Membership Certificate.
+All new members should receive contact from your local Branch Chairperson welcoming you to the Association and inviting you to future Branch meetings.
+Once your membership has been approved you can start promoting your association with CDANZ in accordance with the CDANZ Brand Use Guidelines

 How do I put my membership on hold if I am not going to be practising for a while or if I am going to be out of New Zealand for a period of time?

-How do I reapply for membership if I have previously been a Professional (or Associate) member of CDANZ?
+How do I reapply for membership if I have previously been a Full, Professional or Fellow member of CDANZ?

-As a Professional (or Associate) member whose membership has lapsed for a period of 5 years or less, you may resume your membership by paying the annual membership fee and showing that you have fulfilled and submitted the PD Annual Record.
-If your Proof of Eligibility under the 2008 criteria has not been established, and application for re-established membership is instigated after 2013, applications would need to meet the 2008 criteria before professional membership is re-established.
+A Full, Professional or Fellow member whose membership has lapsed for a period of 5 years or less, may resume their membership by paying the annual membership fee and showing that you have fulfilled and submitted a PD Annual Record.
+Please note that the entry level criteria changes on 1 April 2021 so any returning members will also need to meet the new criteria before resuming their membership.

 What skills and training are required to become a Career Practitioner?